econmang/fungitcide/README.md

 ### Why the name?

-Since Rust is named after a fungus, I thought to create a package called that sounded like fungicide and allowed me to use the command `fungit` to start-up.
+Since Rust is named after a fungus, I thought to create a package with a name that sounded like fungicide and allowed me to use the command `fungit` to launch.

 ### Inspiration